What is An Earnings Call?

 The management gives a conclusion of all the discussions held.

-Typically, earnings call last for a total of 45 to 60 minutes.
+Typically, an earnings call lasts for 45 to 60 minutes.
 However, there are no statutory guidelines for the call duration.
-Also, the duration of the call majorly depends on how much time is taken is the question and answer session.
+Also, the course of the call majorly depends on how much time is taken in the question-and-answer session.

-- It is an opportunity available with the company to declare the financial results of the company to its investors, general media, and market analysts.
+- It is an opportunity available to the company to declare its financial results to its investors, general media, and market analysts.

 - Also, the call is important for the participants who gather financial information about the company, which thereby helps them to make their investment decisions.

-- The participants get an opportunity to attend a question and answer session, and they can use the same to their advantage, which otherwise would not have been possible for them.
+- The participants get an opportunity to attend a question-and-answer session.
+They can use the same to their advantage, otherwise would not have been possible.

-- It provides an insight into the plans of the company.
+- It provides insight into the company’s plans.

-- In a few companies, the company officials decide themselves as to whom to select for question and answer sessions.
-The sessions were becoming boring then, and the purpose of the investors and media attending the call is defeated if such a thing happens.
+- The company officials decide whom to select for question and answer sessions in a few companies.
+That makes the sessions boring, and the purpose of the investors and media attending the call gets defeated if such a thing happens.

-- Analyzing the data just after the company officials present the financial results becomes a bit difficult, and the participants may not come up with some good quality of questions.
+- Analyzing the data right after the presentation of the financial results by the company officials becomes difficult, and the participants might not come up with some good quality questions.

-This article has been a guide to What is Earnings Call & its Definition.
-Here we discuss the structure of earnings call and its importance along with advantages and disadvantages.
-You can learn more about from the following articles –
+This article is a guide to what is Earnings Call.
+Here, we explain its structure, importance, advantages, and disadvantages in detail.
+You can learn more about it from the following articles: –